 Levels 1 and 2 paper-based assessments are available on a set day every 6 weeks.
 A calendar of available dates is published at the beginning of each academic year and will be made available on our website.
 Centres can schedule learners up to 15 working days before the set assessment date.

-For Levels 1 and 2, paper-based assessments will be posted directly to your centre a maximum of 2 working days before the scheduled assessment.
+For Levels 1 and 2, paper-based assessments will be posted directly to your centre around one week prior to the assessment.